MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-2-Definitions-Words-Terms/subpart-2.1-Definitions/section-2.101.md

 *Global warming potential* means how much a given mass of a chemical contributes to global warming over a given time period compared to the same mass of carbon dioxide.
 Carbon dioxide's global warming potential is defined as 1.0.

-*Governmentwide acquisition contract (GWAC)* means a task-order or delivery-order contract for information technology established by one agency for Governmentwide use that is operated -
+*Governmentwide acquisition contract (GWAC)* means a task-order or delivery-order contract for information technology established by one agency for Governmentwide use that is operated—

 (1) By an executive agent designated by the Office of Management and Budget pursuant to 40 U.S.C.
 11302(e); or